ownal-daboubi/reading-notes-1/class-08.md

 ```
 6. The float property: allows you to take an element in normal flow and place it as far to the left or right of the containing element as possible.
 Ex: `float: right;`
-7. The clear property: allows you to say that no element should touch the left or righ sides of a box.
+7. The clear property: allows you to say that no element should touch the left or right sides of a box.
 Ex: `clear: left;`
 8. `@import` rule: to import other style sheets.
 9. `<link>` element: rule to import other style sheets.